MohitSheth10/availability-bot/README.md

 The bot works.
 Distribution was the problem, not the code.

-The single biggest cause turned out to be embarrassing: **every product on my store was set to Hidden.** Nobody who clicked through from my videos could see anything to get.
-That's now fixed, along with cutting four confusing overlapping products down to one free one.

 What's still true is that using the bot means downloading the source and running it yourself, which is a big ask for a server owner who isn't a developer.
 Getting it hosted so it's one click to add is the next job.

 Full breakdown in [docs/WHAT_WENT_WRONG.md](docs/WHAT_WENT_WRONG.md); what's next in [docs/ROADMAP.md](docs/ROADMAP.md).